 Office of the Secretary of State 401 Mississippi Street P.O.
-Box 136, Jackson 39205 (601) 359-1350/f(601) 359-1499 www.sos.ms.gov abused and exploited, and to rescue those who have already fallen prey to those who do them harm.
+Box 136, Jackson 39205 (601) 359-1350 www.sos.ms.gov children.
+He works tirelessly to prevent children from being abused and exploited, and to rescue those who have already fallen prey to those who do them harm.
 He founded the nation's leading Cyber Crime Unit and Fusion Center.
 Based in the Attorney General's office, the Cyber Crime Fusion Center is the hub from which state, federal, and local agencies investigate and prosecute internet predators who target children and vulnerable adults.

-Attorney General JIM HOOD
+Attorney General Jim Hood

 As Attorney General of Mississippi, Jim Hood is an aggressive prosecutor and dedicated public servant who is committed to protecting the citizens of our state and to making Mississippi a safer place to live.
-General Hood is a passionate advocate for crime victims and a champion of children.
-He works tirelessly to prevent children from being
+General Hood is a passionate advocate for crime victims and a champion of